 top of page

 A little while back I had the chance to share with you “My Five Pillars”, or the 5 major factors to successfully lowering insulin, fasting, healing, etc, IMO.
-The very first pillar on my list is TRE or IE.
+The very first pillar on my list is TRE.

-Time Restricted Eating (TRE) or Intermittent Eating (IE) means eating in a set time window and fasting in between.
-This is the epitome of Intermittent Fasting (IF).
-The famous 16/8 or 18/6 IF schedule means fasting for 16 or 18 hours, respectively, and eating in the 8 or 6 hours remaining.
-Many people interpret this to mean one long 6-8 hour eating window.
+Time Restricted Eating (TRE) is generally described as eating in a "set time window" and fasting in between.
+The famous '16/8' or '18/6' Intermittent Fasting schedule describes fasting for 16 or 18 hours, respectively, and eating in the 8 or 6 hours remaining.
+Many people interpret this to mean one long 6-8 hour "eating window".
 The Fasting Method by IDM has consistently tried to address this.

 What’s an appropriate TRE window?
-We suggest 30 to 60 minutes per window (maybe 90 minutes on special occasions).
-A “window” can also be called a “meal”.
+Historically, TFM has suggested 30 to 60 minutes per window (maybe 90 minutes on special occasions).
+A more recent concept of TRE, which we support, is rather than describing TRE as an “eating window” rather look at it as a TRE “meal”.
 This means you bring EVERYTHING that raises insulin into that meal.
 That includes cream, flavoured waters, chewing gum, (any) sweeteners and anything else that raises insulin (I had to say that again).
-Even though we don’t recommend these, if you choose to consume them, make sure they are in your TRE windows, and not between.
+Even though we don’t recommend these, if you choose to consume them, make sure they are in your TRE "meal", and not between (your fasting window).

 Are these items different from “fasting aids” aka crutches or training wheels?
 Yes, and those are addressed in our resources and other posts (I wrote one called “Fasting Aids, Yea or Nay?”).
 Of course you "can have" some Fasting Aids on days that you are FASTING!